What is the Move Over Law?

 Ohio's Move Over Law is designed to protect the lives of everyone who works on or uses our roadways.
 The law requires all drivers to move over one lane passing by any vehicle with flashing or rotating lights parked on the roadside.

-The original law took effect in 2004 to reduce risk to law-enforcement officers, emergency responders and tow operators.
+The original law took effect in 1999 to reduce risk to law-enforcement officers and emergency responders.
 It was expanded in December 2013 to apply to every stationary vehicle with flashing lights, including road construction, maintenance and utility crews.

 What if I can't move over?